Last updated Dec. 28, 2017.

 An epidural is not just a shot.
 If you’re receiving an epidural, you’ll need an IV drip and monitors for both yourself and the baby.
 Then, you’ll either lay on your side or sit up and arch your back.
 You’ll receive a shot of local anesthetic over your spine.
 For a regular epidural, your anesthesiologist will insert a larger needle into the epidural space surrounding your spinal cord and use it to thread a small epidural catheter into that area.
 For a “combined spinal epidural” (CSE), the anesthesiologist will first inject a local anesthetic into the area around your spine, then place the catheter.
 The catheter will be taped down to keep it in place and it will start to deliver the epidural drugs.
 A CSE and an epidural function much the same way, but the CSE kicks in faster.

 There’s a limited window within which you can get an epidural.
 Your doctor will want to wait until your cervix has already dilated to 4-5 centimeters; an earlier epidural may slow down the labor process.
 If you’re already fully dilated, it’s too late.
-Once the epidural is in place, it can take anywhere from about 10 minutes to half an hour to kick in.
+Once the epidural is in place, it can take anywhere from 10-20 minutes to kick in.

 An epidural can only be administered at a hospital, so it’s not an option for home births or at most birthing centers.